Physical Therapy Osprey, FL

 Guiding the people of Osprey into happy, healthy, active and independent lives is what we do.
-All treatments are 1-on-1 in the comfort of your home, office or location of your choice.
+All treatments are 1-on-1 in our private clinic or in your home if you opt for mobile services.
 We offer a wide range of convenient hours, including evenings and weekends.
-If you have any questions or concerns that Dr. Allen could help you with then please feel free to reach out today at (904) 537 – 0301 or firstname.lastname@example.org.
+If you have any questions or concerns that Dr. Allen could help you with then please feel free to reach out today at (941) 313 – 2171 or email@example.com.

-If you’re in Osprey but on the fence about whether or not physical therapy would benefit you then Your Place PT offers completely free initial session.
-Dr. Allen will come to you and perform a thorough evaluation to determine if physical therapy would help you.
-We believe you should see the value we can bring to your life prior to making any financial commitment.
+If you’re in Osprey but on the fence about whether or not physical therapy would benefit you then Your Place PT offers comprehensive full-body assessments.
+Dr. Allen will perform a thorough evaluation to determine if physical therapy would help you.

 Some of Our Services Include:

 Common Issues That Are Preventable or Treatable with Physical Therapy